 Interviewing may be a new experience for many recent college graduates.
 However, just like you'd study for a test or prepare for a presentation at school, you can learn how to ace an interview.

-Lesley Mitler, the co-founder of Early Stage Careers, a New York City-based career coaching company that focuses on college students and recent graduates, says one of the big mistakes that some recent graduates make is they prepare for certain common questions, but they don't plan for the entire interview process.
+Lesley Mitler, the founder of a career coaching company that focuses on college students and recent graduates, says one of the big mistakes that some recent graduates make is they prepare for certain common questions, but they don't plan for the entire interview process.
 Yes, you'll want to be ready to answer common questions.
-But you also want to be prepared to share your experiences or skills, ask questions of your own and send a thank you note afterwards.
+But you also want to be prepared to share your experiences or skills, ask questions of your own, and send a thank you note afterwards.

 Ready to get started?
 Here are seven tips for interviewing you can use during your hunt for a new job.

-"First, I recommend researching some of the more common interview questions you can expect to be asked," says Ali Stewart, a career coach and founder of Career Catcher in Dallas.
+"First, I recommend researching some of the more common interview questions you can expect to be asked," says Ali Stewart, a former career coach.

 You can find lists of common questions online.
 They often include questions like: